 Employment / Wrongful Termination

-Nixon, Vogelman, Barry, Slawsky, and Simoneau, P.A. represents employees in all types of disputes with their employers.
+Nixon, Vogelman, Slawsky, and Simoneau, P.A. represents employees in all types of disputes with their employers.
 We handle wrongful discharge and discrimination claims, and negotiate employee’s severance packages with employers.

 New Hampshire workers do have rights!

 As times change, the rights of employees at the work place are gaining increased protection by state and federal governments, and by the Courts.
 Among the best known changes are the “Family And Medical Leave Act,” which requires covered employers to provide up to 12 weeks of leave per year to a qualified employee due to birth of a child, having a family member with a severe medical condition, or being sick or disabled himself or herself.

 The “Americans With Disabilities Act” prohibits discrimination against employees with disabilities; and requires employers to make “reasonable accommodations” for employees and applicants with disabilities.

 Federal age discrimination legislation prohibits age discrimination against persons age 40 or over.